activimetrics/pandoc-context-filters/README.md

 ```

-Then in `report.md`, you need to follow some conventions.
+Then in `report.md`, you need to follow a fairly simple
+convention.
+Just make sure to put the figure label in curly braces at
+the very end of the figure caption text.
+Like so:

 ```markdown